100,000 downloads for Live Video Calling App within 6 weeks

 - Since there was no prompt advice-worthy assortment available, it cannot be proven that the majority of consumers need purchase advice via live video calling.
 The fact that a number of consumers called each other for advice shows that the concept has a lot of potentials.

 - Because the KijkBijMij platform has only existed for a very short time, there are no convincing figures available that live video interaction has contributed substantially to the turnover.

 After the launch and re-launch, several parties have shown an interest in the KijkBijMij platform.
 TheONE has no insight into how the conversations with interested parties have unfolded and whether KijkBijMij will ever appear on the market again.
-In the meantime, the used techniques and implemented marketing mechanism that were applied are partly outdated.
+In the meantime, the used techniques and implemented marketing mechanisms that were applied are partly outdated.

 If you have any question about launching an app or platform with integrated live video calling functionality, you can always contact someone from TheONE.